Recent blog posts

 With all these environmentally-friendly qualities, what has kept bamboo off the carbon offset table?

-that now bamboo is recognized as carbon offset, and as a tool for
+“This is a really big breakthrough,” said Yannick Kuehl, a climate change expert at INBAR who helped develop the technique.
+“This means that now bamboo is recognized as carbon offset, and as a tool for climate change mitigation measures.”

 According to Kuehl, more than 10 Chinese companies have pre-ordered carbon credits and the money they pay will go towards planting new bamboo forests in China.
 In a country plagued with environmental issues, utilizing the sustainable bamboo plant is a positive step.

 (Excerpt of article from Green Earth News.
 NOT AFFILIATED WITH LAMBOO)

 Possible LEED Credits

 “It’s not where you start in life, it’s where you end up and all the places you went in between.” – United States General Colin L. Powell former U.S. Secretary of State

 For the closing keynote speaker of the stimulating, three-day “Building Leaders” convention in Colorado, the American Institute of Architects (AIA) selected one of America’s most admired public figures to share wisdom and insight in becoming a great leader.
 (Excerpt Source)

 Many of the attendees at the expo were shocked to learn of a structural grade bamboo material that can be easily integrated into their projects while out performing traditional sources in nearly every performance category.